-Col. Dean Heitkamp graduated from Ohio University as a Distinguished Military Graduate and was commissioned a second lieutenant in 1987.
-Heitkamp's military education includes the Aviation Officer Basic and Advance Courses, Rotary Wing Aviator...
+Col. Julius Rigole graduated from East Tennessee State University in 1989 as a Distinguished Military Graduate and was commissioned a second lieutenant, Aviation.
+His military education includes the Aviation Officer Basic and Advance Courses, Rotary Wing...
 More

 Command Sergeant Major, 128th AB

 Command Sgt.
 Maj.
 John J. Moore enlisted into the U.S. Army on June 19, 1984, attending Basic Combat Training at Fort Jackson, S.C., and Advance Individual Training for the Utility Helicopter Repairs Course...
 More

 On April 12, 1983, Army Aviation was established as a basic branch and shortly thereafter the U.S. Army Transportation and Aviation Logistics School was created at Fort Eustis, Va.
 In 1988, Aviation logistics training was separated from the Transportation School and placed under the command and control of the Aviation Branch.

 In September 1988, the U.S. Army Aviation Logistics School was placed under the command and control of the commanding general, U.S. Army Aviation Center and Fort Rucker.
 In 2008, USAALS became the first TRADOC School to achieve an accreditation rating of Training Institution of Excellence.
 In 2011, USAALS once again received the top rating becoming the first training institution to receive two such ratings.